Ever heard the saying, buyer beware? Well now is the perfect time to heed that warning.

 With all that being said, do spend the time to enjoy some special quality moments with your family.
 The time does go by fast especially when you plan for fun activities that will keep the family together over the festive season.

 And if you do want my suggestions for Black Friday deals, check this post.
+I personally recommend Amazon for great Black Friday deals with an actually good return and refund policy.
 Remember, beware, and only get what you actually need.

 All the very best and do let us know if you have any other tips for being aware of the hype around Black Friday deals.